ej8899/cyber101/code/virustotal/README.md

 ---

 ### Overview
-This Python script automates the scanning of a list of IPv4 addresses using the VirusTotal API.
+This Python script automates the scanning of a list of IPv4 addresses using the VirusTotal AP (v3).
 The script then displays the results, including the IP address, scan results and a brief summary of the scan results.

 ### Contributing
 If you'd like to contribute to this project, please feel free.
 Fork this, make your changes, and submit a pull request.
 Or just open an issue if you're asking for a new feature or have a bug report.